Pratapj8/currency_etl_report/README.md

 ## Log into MySQL and run the schema file:

+# This creates the database currency_rates and the conversion_rates table.
 - mysql -u root -p < create_tables.sql

-# This creates the database currency_rates and the conversion_rates table.

 # 5. Configure Database Credentials

-- In both etl_script.py and app.py, update the database configuration:
+# In both etl_script.py and app.py, update the database configuration:

 db_config = {
     'host': 'localhost',
-    'user': 'root',
-    'password': '',          # ← Replace with your actual MySQL password 'database': 'currency_rates'
+    'user': 'root',          # ← Replace with your actual MySQL user 'password': '',          # ← Replace with your actual MySQL password 'database': 'currency_rates'
 }

 # 6. Run the ETL Job

-This script fetches daily exchange rates and loads them into the database.
+# This script fetches daily exchange rates and loads them into the database.
 Run it manually (or later via a cron job):

 - python etl_script.py

-Log file will be created at logs/etl.log.
+# Log file will be created at logs/etl.log.

 # 7. Start the Web App